Skip to main content

 Step 2: Write Your Rust Code

-Replace the default code with our fast string implementation:
+Replace the placeholder code in ext/fast_strings/src/lib.rs with our string reversal implementation.

 # ext/fast_strings/Cargo.toml